 #1: Indoor fog obscuring alarm clock

-Apparently, keeping your windows open at night while can have unintended consequences:
+Apparently, keeping your windows open at night can have unintended consequences:

-No one should have a job where they need to come up with excuses to not go in.
-Here in the RotaCloud office, we try to make our working environment as nice as possible — so that people genuinely want to come to work!
-From workplace perks, to flexible working and fair amounts of paid time off, there are loads of different ways an employer can improve an employee’s working life.
+Making your working environment as nice as possible is important.
+From workplace perks and flexible working to fair amounts of paid time off, there are many ways an employer can improve an employee’s working life.